rust-lagit1/rfcs/text/0000-infered-types.md

 In the thread [[IDEA] Implied enum types](https://internals.rust-lang.org/t/idea-implied-enum-types/18349), many people had a few concerns about this feature.

 These RFCs could create bugs.
 An example of this is if a function changes has two enum parameters that share common variant names.
-Because it’s implied, it would still compile with this bug causing UB.
+Because it’s implied, it would still compile with this bug createing unintended behavior wharas by specifying the type names, the compiler would thrown an error.
 ```rust
 enum RadioState {
    Disabled,